 If you’ve already purchased and opened your G.I.
 Joe Retaliation Duke action figure, you’ve probably found that his accessory compliment is “less than stellar”.
 The figure is equipped with a gun that I can only call the “Blast-o-Matic 6000″ as well as an orange rifle that resembles Agent Coulson’s final weapon in the Marvel movie The Avengers.

 Once you see it, you can’t “unsee” it.
 It looks like Hasbro continues the tradition of sharing tooling and molds across brand lines.
 After all, the G.I.
 Joe Renegades Storm Shadow mold is getting a reuse in a forthcoming Wolverine line.
+Plus, it makes poor Retaliation Duke just a bit cooler by association.

 The G.I.
 Joe Retaliation reviews continue here at JBL!
 To start off this week, we’re going back to the debut wave of figures and examining one that many fans might overlook merely because of the actor chosen to portray the character.
 That’s right– we’re taking a look at Duke as portrayed by Channing Tatum!
 Featuring an ENORMOUS action-feature weapon, this figure originally hit shelves for a few weeks back in 2012 before the film’s release date was moved to March 28, 2013.